Happy Chandler: First term as governor

-In 1939, he appointed the first woman trustee on the University of Kentucky Board of Trustees, Georgia M. Blazer of Ashland.
+In 1939, Chandler appointed the first woman trustee on the University of Kentucky Board of Trustees, Georgia M. Blazer of Ashland.
 She served from 1939 to 1960.

-In 1936, Chandler urged implementation of the state's first rural roads program and development of electrical infrastructure with assistance from the federal Rural Electrification Act.
+In 1936, Chandler urged implementation of Kentucky's first rural roads program and development of electrical infrastructure with assistance from the federal Rural Electrification Act.
 He implemented an old-age assistance program authorized by an earlier constitutional amendment, and in 1938, he proposed another amendment that would add dependent children and needy blind people to the state's assistance rolls.
-He increased funding to the state's hospitals and asylums, and he personally aided with the evacuation of the Frankfort Penitentiary during the Ohio River flood of 1937.
+Chandler increased funding to the state's hospitals and asylums, and he personally aided with the evacuation of the Frankfort Penitentiary during the Ohio River flood of 1937.
 Following the flood, Chandler convinced the legislature to construct the new Kentucky State Reformatory, at La Grange.

 Generally a friend of organized labor, Chandler supported miners' efforts to unionize, organized the state Department of Industrial Relations, and prohibited mine operators from being appointed as deputy sheriffs.
 He also endorsed the proposed Child Labor Amendment to the US Constitution and secured passage of a state anti-child-labor law that had been defeated twice in the state legislature by overwhelming margins.
 However, he opposed closed shops and sitdown strikes, and he used the Kentucky National Guard to quell labor-related violence in Harlan County.

 In the 1936 US Senate contest in Kentucky, incumbent Democrat Marvel Mills Logan was seen as vulnerable, and Chandler backed Democratic challenger J. C. W. Beckham in the Democratic primary.
 That endorsement drew the ire of Chandler's former ally, Democratic representative John Y. Brown Sr., who believed that in exchange for his support of Chandler in the 1935 gubernatorial race, Chandler would support him in the senatorial contest.
 An embittered Brown entered the race anyway, and the votes that he pulled from Beckham likely allowed Logan to retain the seat.
 Brown remained Chandler's political enemy for the rest of his political career.

 In 1936, Chandler was awarded an honorary Doctor of Laws degree from the University of Kentucky.
 The following year, Harvard University awarded him the same degree.